Can additive gains help future-proof farms?

 Following this, he says, are increases in silage quantity and quality.
 “In grass trials, over 95% of the original dry matter ensiled was retained with treatment – 3.7% more than without treatment.

 From a quality perspective, Ecosyl treatment has also been shown to boost average ME by 0.6 MJ/kgDM, to preserve more true protein, and to improve digestibility by an extra 3 D units.

 “If you’re looking to make more from forage, these improvements offer a logical explanation behind the improvements in animal performance also seen.
 Across a range of forages in 15 independent trials, seven in the UK and Ireland, Ecosyl treatment boosted average milk yield by an extra 1.2 kg of milk per cow per day.”

-According to David Davies, by making high quality silage, more of the animal’s nutritional requirements can be met from home-produced forage.
+By making high quality silage, more of the animal’s nutritional requirements can be met from home-produced forage.